cylondata/twister2/docs/documents/installation/kubernetes/twister2-kubernetes-install.md

 ## Authorization of Pods
 Twister2 Worker pods need to get the IP address of the Job Master.
 In addition, Job Master needs to be able to delete used resources after the job has completed.
-Therefore, before running a Role and RoleBinding object need to be created.
+Therefore, before submitting a job, a Role and a RoleBinding object need to be created.
 We prepared the following YAML file: twister2-auth.yaml.

 First modify the namespace field in the twister2-auth.yaml.